energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/01-FOSS-Terms-Intro-TOC.md

 It raises, without being exhaustive or complete, certain questions around common risk items that are brought up for further legal analysis.
 Any risk parts, example scenarios, assumptions and definitions are to be interpreted as question around possible risk to be analyzed and cleared up not statement of fact.

-It further explains select technical matter in a strongly abstracted and simplified manner.
-Due to this abstraction, the information may not be suitable to fully decide certain specific legal situations.
-Detailed technical explanation and analysis is likely to be required in practical application.

-Any examples used are hypothetical and strongly simplified to provide an intuition of the matter explained.

 The information is based on experience, common risk items being brought up in a German or US context, as well as information provided by the Danish digitalization agency in the [legal analysis document]().

-Interpretation and risk can significantly differ in Danish law and thus detailed legal analysis of the topics and possible resulting follow-up topics is strongly recommended.
+It is strictly recommended to seek advice from a FOSS specialized lawyer prior to consuming, deploying, publishing, or participating in Open Source or doing the same with commercial software using or embedding any Open Source component.
 See also the book referenced in the legal analysis document by **Mads Bryde Andersen: IT- retten**

-It is strictly recommended to seek advice from a FOSS specialized lawyer prior to consuming, deploying, publishing, or participating in Open Source or doing the same with commercial software using or embedding any Open Source component.

 Authors notice: The consultancy mandate does not include legal advice, FOSS compliance consulting or advice on FOSS publication beyond technical, ways-of-working and common domain expectations.
 Any further advice, especially of legal nature, implicit or explicit, needs to be sourced from the relevant partners, e.g. a specialized lawyer.